ruokaizhao/mcu-movies/README.md

 This single page application built with React utilizes a public API to fetch and display detailed information about released and unreleased Marvel movies.

+This project has also been deployed to Heroku at [here](https://mcu-movies-react.herokuapp.com/).

 ## Installation

 Fork and clone the repo and in the root directory of this repo, run: